Family in Chinatown

 San Francisco City Hall

 San Francisco City Hall houses many historical artifacts.
-Its golden dome and fascinating architecture make for a perfect San Francisco photo op and from time to time, visitors may be able to see the outside of City Hall lit up in different colors in support of holidays or celebrations.
+Its golden dome and fascinating architecture make for a perfect photo op.
+At night, visitors can see the outside of City Hall lit up in different colors in support of holidays or celebrations.
 The street on which this National Historic Landmark resides is named after Dr. Carlton B. Goodlett, physician, publisher, and civil rights leader in San Francisco.

 2 New Montgomery St.